skipperkongen/art-robots/README.md

 * Describe what an art bot is
 * Share concrete software examples of art bots.

+We will attempt to answer a well-thought-about philosophical question.
+Can machines create art without the aid of humans?
+Related work is algorithmic composition in music.

 ## A Taxonomy of Art Robots

 What is an art robot?
 Any good answer to that question will have some structure.
 Here the structure will be a taxonomy that will help us distinguish between different kinds of art robots.